gilad8-dev/AutoGlance/README.md

 #### Why two models?

-LLM1 (the planner) is a tiny, cheap model that receives only page metadata - no raw text, no screenshots.
+LLM1 (the planner) is a tiny, cheap model (current version runs GPT 5-nano) that receives only page metadata - no raw text, no screenshots.
 Its sole output is a binary routing decision: `none` or `context_needed`.
 The specific context tool (DOM vs screenshot) is chosen deterministically by the orchestrator (cheapest option wins), never by LLM1.
 This design removes quality-vs-cost bias from the planner's reasoning entirely.
+Personally, i found vision to be as accurate as a DOM extract on all models, and fallback was rare during testing.

 ---